fringewidth/fringewidth.github.io/projects.md

 - Chrome extension that grabs correlated elements on a page in one click.
 - Tested it on Amazon, Google Search, BigBasket, NDTV, India Today.
 - This was a group project.
 My contribution was mostly designing the actual scraping algorithm, [selectData.js](https://github.com/dragn0id/arachnid/blob/main/src/components/customComponents/utils/selectData.js) and [ScrapeData.js](https://github.com/dragn0id/arachnid/blob/main/src/components/customComponents/utils/ScrapeData.js).
-- Built this after training the classifier for [State of the World](#projects-sotw).
-Writing custom scrapers for each website was a pain.
+- Built this after training the classifier for [State of the World](#projects-sotw) because writing custom scrapers for each website was a pain.

 ---